grprtkal/intro-to-rxjs/intro_to_rxjs.md

 3. The combination of immutability (#1) and statelessness (#2) means that each function is ignorant of other functions in the application.
 Your function only operates on the data that is passed in as an argument and does not rely on outside values to perform calculations.

-### What are common functions in functional programming?
+### What are common operators useful in RxJs?

-* map: transforms data
+* map: transforms data; converts each event on a stream to a new value
-* filter: narrows collections
+* filter: narrows events to only the ones you need
 * concactAll:
 * reduce: turns collection into single value
 * zip: combines two collections